 “It’s getting late, boys.
 The music may bother the neighbors.”

 “We got carried away with a new song we just wrote.
 We’ll calm down.”

 “Sounds great.
 Good night.”

 We collapse in each other’s arms, laughing and giggling, five-year old perverts, caught in only our underwear, jumping up and down on the bed.
 Soon the bed is going up and down.
-Susan reminded us we need to fuck.
-I let Jace fuck Jack while he lays on my thighs jacking me.
-Jace is much easier on his swollen ass, then my fat invader.
-He doesn’t need anyone stroking him.
-When he lets go, Jace and I cum together.
-It’s all good except for my sheets again.
-I’m loath to start making him use rubbers.
-How he gets off so easily is a new mystery.
+Susan reminded us what we need to do..

 The marching entrances come easier than the butterfly floating, and the vigor and fast tempo of the bees is harder still.
 I try not to be too critical.
 Jack helps by working with Grant, his changeling slave.
-Grant naturally has rhythm and Jack naturally picks up on it.
-The other boys slowly get a feel for the beat and soon it looks like they’re all in sync.
+Grant naturally has rhythm and Jack picks up on it easily.
+The other boys slowly get a feel for the beat.
+Soon it looks like they’re all in sync.
 The sense of flow helps me push the music with higher leads.
 It’s becoming cohesive.
 We’re only doing one-third of the play.
 I can’t imagine how a director can make the complete play a cohesive whole.
 Then I realize we’re totally remaking Shakespeare and interpreting it to our own artistic sensibilities.
 What part of high school do I not understand?
 Waiting for Jace to return, Jack tries consoling me that it isn’t a foolish project.